NeverSinkDev/Filterpolish/README.md

 # Filterpolish
 [work in progress] This is a small tool that works with .filter files.
 It reads them into memory and rebuilds them, while optimizing the structure.
 It also provides a small set of tools for creating automatic subversions.
 The syntax can be adapted for other similar markup languages or rule-based systems.
 Currently it only works with PoE. filter files.

+*This tool is not designed to replace Notepad++ or Filtration for .filter editing.
+It's designed to help filter-makers automate processes and repetitive tasks.*

 What it currently does:

 - Opens .filter files, parses them, creates an internal representation of the filter (split by "Line" and "Entry").